-We put together exceptional event catering in London for any occasion, whether you’re hosting for ten guests or ten thousand.
-We have decades of experience and a commitment to excellence that means your event will be absolutely unforgettable.
+We put together exceptional event catering in London and the Home Counties.
+Whether you’re hosting for ten guests or ten thousand, we have decades of experience in catering for all occasions and a commitment to excellence that means your event will be absolutely unforgettable.

 When it comes to service we think we’re onto something really special.
 We have a fully comprehensive and collaborative approach, so we create events around you.
 All the way from deciding on the venue, to the table service on the night.

 If you’re organising a private party, a wedding, or a corporate event – together we can find your perfect venue, theme, and of course, a sumptuous menu.

 Event catering comes in many forms, from elegant canapés and bowls or classy three course seated dinners, to live food stalls where guests can interact with the chefs and see the dishes prepared fresh in front of their eyes.
 Over the years we have refined our offerings and explored new and exciting ways to deliver amazing food.
 We were twice crowned Square Meal Canapé Cup Champions, so we are doing something right!
 The industry has also recognised us as one of the most creative, interactive and exciting event caterers around and we would love to show you how we can translate our skills to your event.

 If you’d like help catering or planning for any type of event give us a call on: